Revolutionary Energy Savings: How a Data Center Heats a Swimming Pool and Saves Money

 “Significant savings”

-According to Peter Gilpin, CEO of leisure center operator LED Community Leisure, the deployment of this technology came at the right time after the Russian invasion of Ukraine last year, which led to a spike in the price of electricity. energy.
+According to Peter Gilpin, CEO of leisure center operator LED Community Leisure, the deployment of this technology came at the right time following the Russian invasion of Ukraine last year, which led to a spike in the price of electricity. energy.

-Those expenses usually make up, he says, about one-third of the recreation center’s total operating costs.
+Those expenses usually make up, he says, regarding one-third of the recreation center’s total operating costs.
 The swimming pool’s annual gas bill had more than tripled to almost £80,000 (93,000 euros) before the data center was installed in March.

 “We were hit hard by this increase in the price of gas during the winter, but we hope that next winter, a very large part of our heating costs will come from the use of this technology”, declared Peter Gilpin .